wp-plugins/wp-super-edit/readme.txt

 * A bug fix from vituko that should work better with some server setups.
 * Removed backwards compatibility checks because several changes to TinyMCE and WordPress make backwards compatibility prohibitive to maintain.
 * It is now using jQuery UI scripts that ship with WordPress.
 No more stupid big JS downloads for button settings.
-* Updates to most of the packaged TinyMCE plugins for TinyMCE 3.2.4.1 (thatÕs a bunch of dots)
+* Updates to most of the packaged TinyMCE plugins for TinyMCE 3.2.4.1 (thatâ€™s a bunch of dots)

 = 2.1 =
 * A bonus backport added as suggested by vituko that should make things work on more serve setups.